pewpewnor/build-and-install-python-from-source/README.md

 ./configure --help
 ```

-You can also enable and disable features such as `--disable-gil`
+You can also enable and disable features such as `--disable-gil` or do `--enable-shared` to create libpython .so file

 Maximum optimizated build for your specific machine (significantly increases compile time):
 ```console